Current Cases

 Case Background

-Originally filed on January 19, 2023, Plaintiffs, who acquired shares of Silvergate Capital Corporation Class A common stock between November 11, 2020 and January 5, 2023, inclusive (the “Class Period”), and/or acquired shares traceable to either of the Company’s secondary public offerings conducted on or around January 20, 2021 and December 6, 2021, allege that Silvergate defrauded investors in violation of the Securities Exchange Act of 1934, U.S. Securities and Exchange Commission (“SEC”) Rule 10b-5, and other federal statutes.
+Originally filed on January 19, 2023, Plaintiffs, who acquired shares of Silvergate Capital Corporation common stock between November 7, 2019 through March 21, 2023, inclusive (the “Class Period”), and/or acquired shares traceable to the Company’s public securities offerings conducted during 2021, allege that Silvergate defrauded investors in violation of the Securities Exchange Act of 1934, U.S. Securities and Exchange Commission (“SEC”) Rule 10b-5, and other federal statutes.

-As a federally regulated banking institution, Silvergate is subject to a wide variety of federal regulations, such as anti-terrorism and anti-money laundering (AML) regulation by the Office of Foreign Assets Control (OFAC) and the Financial Crimes Enforcement Network (FCEN), including the Bank Secrecy Act and the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001.
+As a federally regulated banking institution during the class period, Silvergate was subject to a wide variety of federal regulations, such as anti-terrorism and anti-money laundering (AML) regulation by the Office of Foreign Assets Control (OFAC) and the Financial Crimes Enforcement Network (FCEN), including the Bank Secrecy Act and the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001.

 A critical component of Silvergate’s cryptocurrency business was its one-of-a kind service called the Silvergate Exchange Network (“SEN”).
 The SEN was the cryptocurrency world’s closest approximation to the SWIFT banking system, which allowed Silvergate customers to send U.S. dollars and euros between eligible counterparty SEN accounts at any time of day using the Company’s application programming interface.